President Clinton to make return visit to Ireland in June

 Will be keynote speaker at the annual Ireland Funds gathering

-Former US President, Bill Clinton, is to return to Ireland next month to make a keynote address and meet with business leaders and philanthropists.
+Former US President, Bill Clinton, is to return to Ireland next month to make a keynote address and meet with business leaders and philanthropists IrishCentral has learned.

-Clinton’s visit, on June 22nd , has been facilitated by his long term friend and advisor Declan Kelly, the Tipperary-born CEO of Teneo Holdings, the New York headquartered merchant bank and consulting company.
+Clinton’s visit, likely to be on June 22nd, has been facilitated by his long-term friend and advisor Declan Kelly, the Tipperary-born CEO of Teneo Holdings, the New York headquartered merchant bank and consulting company.

-Kelly, who previously served as the US government’s special envoy to Northern Ireland for two years, has been working with the former President on a variety of initiatives designed to promote Ireland as an attractive location for inward investment.
+Kelly, who previously served as the US government’s special envoy to Northern Ireland for two years, working for Secretary of State, Hillary Clinton, has been working with the former President on a variety of initiatives designed to promote Ireland as an attractive location for inward investment.
+He helped organize an investment conference in New York earlier this year which was chaired by the President, attended by Taoiseach, Enda Kenny, Tanaiste, Eamon Gilmore, and a large selection of senior business leaders from around the US.

-President Clinton pledged to host the recent New York economic conference on Ireland when he visited Ireland at the end of last year to attend the Global Economic Forum at Dublin Castle, a trip which Kelly also brokered and attended with the President as one of the speakers.
+President Clinton pledged to host the New York conference when he visited Ireland at the end of last year to attend the Global Economic Forum at Dublin Castle, a trip which Kelly also brokered and attended with the President as one of the speakers.

 Clinton’s visit in June is being organized to coincide with the Worldwide Ireland Funds annual conference in Cork where he will be the keynote speaker to more than 200 conference attendees.